Karen Plummer MBACP, DipHE Psychodynamic Counselling

 Some concessions are available, please contact me for details.

-I rent a room which is located in Worcester Park, within easy reach of the main bus routes and a two minute walk from Worcester Park train station.
+My consulting room in Worcester Park is within easy reach of the main bus routes and a two minute walk from Worcester Park train station.
 There is ample free parking onsite.

 Maps & Directions

 Type of session